catchorg/Catch2/docs/command-line.md

 --list-tests
 --list-tags
 --list-reporters
+--list-listeners
 ```

 > The `--list*` options became customizable through reporters in Catch2 X.Y.Z

+> The `--list-listeners` option was added in Catch2 X.Y.Z

 `--list-tests` lists all registered tests matching specified test spec.
 Usually this listing also includes tags, and potentially also other